6 Best Substitutes for Fish Stock

 Soy sauce

 Soy sauce is a dark, salty sauce that is made from soybeans, wheat, salt, and water.
-It is a staple ingredient in many Asian cuisines, particularly Chinese, Japanese, and Korean cuisine, and is used as a seasoning and flavor enhancer for a variety of dishes.
+It is a staple ingredient in many Asian cuisines, particularly Chinese, Japanese, and Korean cuisine.
+You can use it as a seasoning and flavor enhancer for a variety of dishes.
 As I love Chinese cooking I always have some in the pantry, so it would be my go-to in an emergency.

 Soy sauce comes in different varieties, including light soy sauce, which has a saltier taste and lighter color, and dark soy sauce, which has a richer, more complex flavor and a darker color.
 There are also low-sodium and gluten-free versions available.